colerichmond/dsc106/homework/hw2/hw2.md

 &nbsp;&nbsp;&nbsp;&nbsp;The country’s fast-food chains are beginning to offer kinder, greener alternatives, and customers are buying them in droves.
 That is a testament to the great advances that food manufacturers have made in producing animal products without animals.
 These plant-based burgers are becoming more common not only because of the ethical appeal, but also because they taste good.
-Rather than trying to convert meat-eaters, companies are trying to speeal to them.
+Rather than trying to convert meat-eaters, companies are trying to appeal to them.
+A recent article from Vox, when describing the recent explosion of Burger King's Impossible Burger, stated:

+> Coffee.
+The finest organic suspension ever devised...
+I beat the Borg with it.
+> - Captain Janeway